 This story would be a great choice for students entering first grade.
 It’s a little longer in length, but students can easily relate to Gilbert.
 He only knows one student in his class, he has a new teacher, and the rules are very different from Kindergarten.
 This book also has another in the series that works well for the last day of school.

 First Day, Hooray! by Nancy Poydar

 This book follows many different characters as they each get ready for the first day of school, but Ivy is the main character.
 I like how easily students can make connections with this one as Ivy worries about forgetting her lunch, missing the bus, and getting lost in the school.
 Ivy even shares her dreams about all of the things that could go wrong on the first day of school.
 Like a few others mentioned above, if you like this one, be sure to check out the book the author wrote for the last day of school, too.

 How I Spent My Summer Vacation by Mark Teague

 I added this one for fun simply because many teachers ask students to share something they did over summer break.
 This rhyming story tells an adventurous story of a summer trip out west.
 One that involves a train, cowboys, roping, riding, and even a stampede.
 Is it real?
 That will be up to your students to decide!

-If you don’t already have a copy of these books in your classroom or school library, you can find them on Amazon.
-Click on any of the covers below to learn more.
+If you don’t already have a copy of these books in your classroom or school library, you can find find links to them on my Amazon page.

 we are a participant in the amazon services llc associates program, an affiliate advertising program designed to provide a means for us to earn fees by linking to amazon.com and affiliated sites.